Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 I stopped all social media platforms and just focused on my blog and Pinterest.
 That's it.
 I learned that one platform in depth and it has returned dividends.

 It can be hard to judge what warrants your focus when you're starting out and have no clue.
-This is when I feel grateful to have joined this blogging community so I can have the knowledge presented to me and then just work from there.
+This is when I feel grateful to have followed this framework* so I can have the knowledge presented to me and then just work from there.

 8. Just Do Those Important Things